timmcmic/ContactConversionV1/readme.md

 *Using the Distribution List Migration Module v2 for Sample Migrations https://timmcmic.wordpress.com/2021/04/26/office-365-distribution-list-migrations-version-2-0-part-3-2/

-*Retaining the Original Distribution Group Post Migration https://timmcmic.wordpress.com/2021/04/27/office-365-distribution-list-migrations-version-2-0-part-4/
+*Retaining the Original Distribution contact Post Migration https://timmcmic.wordpress.com/2021/04/27/office-365-distribution-list-migrations-version-2-0-part-4/

-*Gathering Advanced Dependencies for a Group to be Migrated https://timmcmic.wordpress.com/2021/04/27/office-365-distribution-list-migrations-version-2-0-part-5/
+*Gathering Advanced Dependencies for a contact to be Migrated https://timmcmic.wordpress.com/2021/04/27/office-365-distribution-list-migrations-version-2-0-part-5/

 *How Does the Module Track Distribution Lists that have been Migrated